morcs/beautiful-jekyll/2018-04-01-introduction-to-elm.md

 ## Functions in Elm

-I think a lot of what scares people away from functional languages is the syntax for defining and calling functions looks so unfamiliar and terse compared to other languages like C and JavaScript.
+I think a lot of what scares people away from functional languages is the syntax, especially around functions.
+Compared to other languages like C and JavaScript, the lack of parentheses and braces can make it look quite unfamiliar.
 That said, if you're familiar with more modern JavaScript, hopefully this code will make sense:

 ```javascript
 let addTwo = x => x + 2;
 ```

 You can actually write something very similar in Elm (and in Haskell and F#):

 ```elm